Updated (links): 26 Nov 2022

 Music Director : Vasant Desai, Lyricist: Bharat Vyas

 Geeta Dutt in a teasing, playful mood is a joy to hear.
 A shehnai player seems to be responsible for mass-scale insomnia in this delightful number.
 His playing has led the bashful heroine (Ameeta)’s eyes to forget sleep, or so avers her friend!
 The afflicted insomniac counters (in Lata’s voice) that her friends do not understand since they haven’t met their true loves, yet.
-Naturally, her friends are rather sceptical.
+Naturally, her friends are rather skeptical.
 I wonder if they suspect her insomnia is caused more by the prospect of living with the mournful shehnai music, than the charms of her shehnai player.

 8. O bedardi kyon tadpaye (Godaan, 1963) with Mahendra Kapoor

 Geeta Dutt once again in a playful mood, this time with an equally playful Mahendra Kapoor.
 “O cruel one, why torture me thus after capturing my heart?” asks the clearly happy dancer (Ragini).
 Instead of answering her accusation, her companion counters with another question, "Why captivate me with your beautiful song and lovely eyes?"
 'Torture', 'captivity'?
 Worry not.
 They’re speaking of LOVE, not about being carted off to the Bastille!
 While the lyrics are unusual enough (they are in pure Hindi, with nary a hint of Urdu), what makes this song even more remarkable is that it was composed by sitar maestro Pt.
 Ravi Shankar – one of the few Hindi films he ever scored music for!